Priyanshii573/Music-App/README.md

 Song Details: View album artwork, artist information, and song metadata.
 State Management: Efficient state management using React Hooks and Context API (if implemented).

-# Demo
-Check out the live demo of the app here :

 # Technologies Used
 React: Core library for building the user interface.